ChrisWithakay42/ansible-playbooks/k8s/cluster-bootstrap/v2/README.md

     *   HashiCorp Vault (secrets management)
     *   External Secrets Operator (integrates Vault with Kubernetes secrets)
 *   **Node Hardening:** Applies basic kernel and firewall settings for the cluster nodes.
+*   **Sealed Secret Restore:** Restores a `SealedSecret` manifest for Longhorn TLS from an S3-compatible object store.

 ## Prerequisites

 1.  **Ansible:** Ensure Ansible is installed on your control machine.
+2.  **AWS CLI:** The `awscli` package must be installed on your control machine for the S3 tasks.
-2.  **Prepared Nodes:** You should have a set of Ubuntu nodes provisioned and accessible via SSH from your control machine.
+3.  **Prepared Nodes:** You should have a set of Ubuntu nodes provisioned and accessible via SSH from your control machine.
-3.  **Security Hardening:** It is highly recommended to first apply the `ubuntu-server-baseline` playbook to your nodes.
+4.  **Security Hardening:** It is highly recommended to first apply the `ubuntu-server-baseline` playbook to your nodes.

 ## Configuration